-The professional Master of Clinical Anatomy (M.C.A.) program requires a minimum of 32 s.h. of work that is distributed between required (25 s.h.) and elective (7 s.h.) coursework.
-Students must maintain a g.p.a. of at least 3.25.
-The program is designed so that students can complete the requirements in a year and a half, and provides clinically relevant content coupled with experiential learning activities to develop skills in teaching and educational research.
+The professional Master of Clinical Anatomy (MCA) program requires a minimum of 32 s.h. of work that is distributed between required (25 s.h.) and elective (7 s.h.) coursework.
+Students must maintain a grade-point average of at least 3.00.
+The program is designed so that students can complete the requirements in a year and a half and provides clinically relevant content coupled with opportunities for experiential learning to develop skills in teaching and educational research.
 A portion of the curriculum is offered online to complement classroom and laboratory learning.

 Students with a degree in a specific biological science (e.g., genetics) for which no formal coursework in basic gross anatomy has been completed may be required to take a prerequisite undergraduate anatomy course.